 Basically, the rule is every time the distance is doubled, the intensity is reduced to a quarter of the power.
 As we learned from above when moved from 1 to 2 meters, we have only 1/4 of the light.
 If that light is moved to 4 meters it’s now 1/16 of the original power or 1/4 of the previous intensity.
 The equation is simple, take the distance, square that number and then put a one above it turning it into a fraction.

 Light naturally travels in a ever widening pattern.
-For example, the light from your camera flash will travel in a V-shaped or pyramidal pattern, refer to the picture below.
+For example, the light from your camera flash will travel in a V-shaped or pyramidal pattern.

 The light photons do not become weaker, the beams actually distribute over a wider area.
 Maybe you could look at it as diluting the light.